-We’ve joined with eight of the UK’s animal welfare charities to promote World Spay Day on Tuesday 22 February
+We’ve joined with eight of the UK’s animal welfare charities to promote World Spay Day this February

 Every year, we join forces with a number of animal charities around the UK to help spread the message to owners to get their cats neutered.

 Neutering, otherwise known as spaying, ‘fixing’, or ‘being done’ is an operation that prevents female cats from getting pregnant and male cats from making female cats pregnant.